strapi/nextjs-corporate-starter/migration-steps.md

 }
 ```

-Now I am going to remove the `yarn.lock` file and the `node_modules` directory.
+I will remove the `yarn.lock` file and the `node_modules` directory.

 ```bash
 rm -rf yarn.lock
 rm -rf node_modules
 ```

-And finally run `yarn` command to update our project to the latest Strapi v4 version.
+And finally, run the `yarn` command to update our project to the latest Strapi v4 version.

-Once your app is updated, run `yarn develop` to make sure everything is working correctly.
+Once your app is updated, run `yarn develop` to ensure everything works correctly.

-Once everything is working correctly, we can go ahead and focus on migrating our **backend\*** first.
+Once everything works correctly, we can first focus on migrating our **backend**.

 But before we do, make sure you commit and save all your changes.

 ## Using Codemods To Update Strapi V4 To V5

-We will start the process by running the following command in the root of our Strapi project:
+We will start the process by running the following command at the root of our Strapi project:

 ```bash
   npx @strapi/upgrade major